 Neodymium-Iron-Boron (NdFeB) magnets are the strongest and most affordable types of rare earth magnets.
 These magnets exhibit numerous characteristics due to which they have become quite popular in recent years.
 Although, NdFeB magnets have a lower curie temperature and are susceptible to oxidation, they offer the highest magnetic field strength and magnetic stability.
 As a result, they are used in electric motors, power tools, and other products requiring strong, compact permanent magnets.
-According to IMARC group, the Neodymium-Iron-Boron magnet market reached a volume of 91,346 Tons in 2019.
+According to IMARC group, the Neodymium-Iron-Boron magnet market exhibited moderate growth during 2015-2020.
 The rapidly expanding industrial applications, limited substitutes for Neodymium magnets and the government initiatives to stimulate the use of green technologies so as to decrease the greenhouse gas emissions are some of the factors which are expected to drive a steady growth of the global Neodymium-Iron-Boron magnet market.